 Given this, why are we sticking with our hard-over-local view?
-We should emphasize that our view on emerging markets (EM) local-currency is based on bottom-up analysis of each country, and the above is only saying that there may be some top-down challenge to our view.
+We should emphasize that our view on emerging markets (EM) local-currency is based on bottom-up analysis of each country, and the above is only saying that there may be some top-down challenges to our view.
 Most importantly, when we look at the major EM local-currency markets, we remain concerned.
 Russia, Brazil, Turkey, South Africa and Indonesia can all be characterized as having problematic inflation and weak growth.
 This means they are in a potential corner in which a weak currency addresses the growth dynamic, while interest rate policy needs to remain tight.
-Given our view that flows into and out of EM local-currency were central to last year's sell-off, the fact that the countries that dominate the indices can be characterized this way should be underlined.
+Flows into and out of EM local-currency were central to last year's sell-off, the fact that the countries that dominate the indices can be characterized this way should be underlined.

 In addition, we continue to worry about the EM growth outlook and continued inflation pressures, particularly from the food price component (which has the added risk of social instability).
-The recent growth disappointment in Mexico (the only major local-currency market we didn't mention as problematic above), caused its central bank to implement a surprise interest-rate cut, hitting the peso, for example.
-The charts on page 3 highlight our concerns on EM growth and inflation.
-Data released during the past month in Brazil underline this concern.
+The recent growth disappointment in Mexico (the only major local-currency market we didn't mention as problematic above), caused its central bank to implement a surprise interest rate cut, hitting the peso, for example.

-Another risk to our positioning is that we may be wrong on our "no Russia" view over the coming weeks or months.
-Russia's quasi-sovereign bonds (such as Gazprom) appear cheap on our models.
+Another risk to our positioning is that we may be wrong on our no Russia view over the coming weeks or months.
+On Russia, quasisovereign bonds (such as Gazprom) appear cheap on our models.
 (They fail our investment process, though, as the initial models are subject to subjective tests such as political risks.)
-Moreover, following the election of Ukraine's new president, there is some momentum for broader powers such as Russia, the U.S., and Brussels to contain/stabilize the low-level civil war.
+Moreover, following the election of Ukraine's new president, there is some momentum for broader powers such as Russia, the U.S., and Belgium to contain/stabilize the low-level civil war.
 As this is happening, the International Monetary Fund (IMF) is likely to provide liquidity, regardless of the economic logic.
 Finally, the market seems underweight, providing potential trading support.